Heavy-tailed max-linear structural equation models in networks with hidden nodes: Regular variation of a recursive max-linear vector

-The following remark deals with the case when the node variables $X_i$ and $X_m$ are asymptotically independent.
+The following remark concerns asymptotically independent node variables $(X_i,X_j)$, which by symmetry lead to an asymptotically fully dependent vector $\boldsymbol{\tilde T}^{ij}$.

-\begin{remark} Conditions~\eqref{cond1} of Theorem~\ref{incdagmod} exclude asymptotically independent pairs $(X_i,X_m)$, i.e., with $\sigma_{M_{im}}^2=2$, since then the inequality in~\eqref{cond1} becomes an equality.
-Using Table~\ref{table:atoms}, the spectral measures for $(X_i,X_m)$ and the transformed pair $\boldsymbol{T}^{im}$ as in~\eqref{def:tim}, respectively, consist of the normalized non-zero columns of the coefficient matrices
+\begin{remark} Conditions~\eqref{cond1} of Theorem~\ref{incdagmod} exclude asymptotically independent pairs $(X_i,X_j)$, i.e., pairs for which $\sigma_{M_{ij}}^2=2$, since then the inequality in~\eqref{cond1} becomes an equality.
+Using Table~\ref{table:atoms}, the angular measures for $(X_i,X_j)$ and for the transformed pair $\tilde{\boldsymbol{T}}^{ij}$ in \eqref{eq:Tscaled}, respectively, consist of the normalised non-zero columns of the coefficient matrices